eillanrt/eillanrt.github.io/content/posts/what-is-this.md

 No censorship, no judgement just my pure thinking.
 The topics might be pointless, useful, random, etc.
 You might say it is like a personal diary or journal, but I would not consider it as one but rather as my own braindump, everyone else who cares might see (Judge me😅).
 Also, I find this as a good way of taking a break from what I would usually do.
-To do something a bit out of place — I do not write unless I have to.
+To do something a bit out of place — *I do not write unless I have to*.
 Moreover, I also believe that writing improves articulation and communication skills.
 From time to time I will be posting something new on to this site.